-In this video, we'll review the error codes that Excel displays when there's something wrong with a formula.
+In this video, we'll take a look at the error codes that Excel generates when there's something wrong with a formula.

 There are 8 error codes that you're likely to run into at some point as you work with Excel's formulas.

-Note that you'll see the same error when a formula tries to divide by a cell that is empty.
+Note that you'll see the same error when a formula tries to divide a number by a cell that is empty.

 You'll see a NAME error when Excel does not recognize a name or formula.
 In the first example, the AVERAGE function is misspelled so it's not recognized.

-In the second example we are trying to get the AVERAGE for a range named "prime", but that range does exist in this worksheet.
+In the second example, we are trying to get the AVERAGE for a range named "prime", but that named range does not exist in this worksheet.

 The NA error means that data is not available.
 You might see this error when you're working with a range that contains the NA error, as in this first example.
 If B7 is blank or contains a normal value, the error disappears.

 You might see the NUM error if a value is too large, as in this first example.
-If we make the exponent a smaller value, Excel is able to display the result.
+If we make the exponent a smaller value, Excel is able to display the result and the error disappears.

-In the second example, the first formula is fine and returns 28 months between the dates using the DATEDIF function, but the send formula has the start date and end dates reversed, and throws a NUM error.
+In the second example, the first formula is fine and returns 28 months between the dates using the DATEDIF function, but the second formula has the start date and end dates reversed and throws a NUM error.

-You'll see a value error when an argument is not the expected type.
-In the first example, "apple" is not a valid date, so the NEYWORKDAYS function can't compute working days and returns VALUE.
+You'll see a value error when the argument is not the expected type.
+In the first example, "apple" is not a valid date, so the NETWORKDAYS function can't compute working days and returns VALUE.

 The MONTH function can't extract a month value from "apple" for the same reason.

-You'll also see a VALUE error if you create an array formula and forget to enter the formula with the proper syntax, using Contrl + Shift + Enter.
+You also might see a VALUE error if you create an array formula and forget to enter the formula with the proper syntax, using Control-Shift-Enter.

-The REF error is one of the most common errors you'll see.
+The REF error is one of the more common errors you'll see.
 It occurs when a reference becomes invalid, most often because cells have been deleted.
-For example the formula in B6 sums the three values in column E. If I delete row 10, which contains one of these values, the function will return the REF error.
-IF we check the function, we'll see that the last reference has been replaced with the error code.
+For example, the formula in B6 sums the three values in column E. If I delete row 10, which contains one of these values, the formula will return the REF error.
+IF we check the function, we'll see that the last reference has been replaced by the REF error code.

 However, the third formula contains two ranges that do not intersect, so the formula returns NULL.

 Now let's look at the first example, which is a SUM function.
-You can see that this formula unintentionally uses a space instead of a comma.
-Since the space is the range intersect operator and because B7 and B8 do not intersect, SUM returns NULL.
+You can see that this formula is unintentionally using a space instead of a comma.
+The space is the range intersect operator and because B7 and B8 do not intersect, SUM returns NULL.